poldek/BuyMeCoffee/README.md

-# Mini Buymeacoffee Snart Contract
+# Mini BuyMeCoffee Smart Contract

 This smart contract is used for the demo version